 (With what date will my credit apply against my tax liability?)

-If your 2020 return was filed on or before the extended due date of your return (October 15, 2021, for calendar-year filers), your credit is considered to be paid on the original due date of this return (April 15, 2021, for calendar-year filers).
+on or before the extended due date of your return (October 17, 2022, for calendar-year filers), your credit is considered to be paid on the original due date of this return (April 15, 2022, for calendar-year filers).